Featherstone HBCU Scholarships at Coppin State University

 Last year, the Featherstone Foundation awarded 30 college scholarships.
 We invite you to read our 2021 winner bios.
 This scholarship aims to mitigate financial barriers to higher education and provide underserved communities with access to additional funding.
 This special award encourages first-generation college students, from economically challenged backgrounds, to pursue higher education and help level the playing field for inner-city students.

 To help support the many talented students in Baltimore City, this scholarship helps promote matriculation and student retention for those attending or seeking admission to HBCUs in Baltimore City.

-One $3,000 scholarship will be designated for a student from each of the four colleges within the University:
+Eight Coppin State students will receive $3,000 Awards.
+Two $3,000 scholarships will be designated for students from each of the four colleges within the University.